Blazemeter/CorrelationRecorder/docs/src/guide/analysis-configuration.md

 ### Exclude small values

-Don't want the Correlation Recorder Plugin to pick up certain small values?
+Don't want the Auto Correlation Recorder Plugin to pick up certain small values?
 We get it!
 Sometimes those tiny arguments, like "amount" with a value of "100", just aren't worth correlating.

 If you're using Automatic Correlation analysis by Correlation Templates, this particular element probably won't be